 Welcome to the MØOYG (/PM) QRZ Page

 Thanks for looking at my QRZ page.
 I have been licensed since 2006 as M3OYG then 2EØOYG and finally as MØOYG.
-I have enjoyed my time going through the different license levels and now have become a registered instructor for the RSGB so I can instruct my local ATC Cadets at 2454 Warbreck Squadron in Amateur and Military radio.
+I have enjoyed my time going through the different license levels and now have become a registered instructor for the RSGB so I can instruct my local ATC Cadets at 2454 North Blackpool Squadron in Amateur and Military radio.
 I no longer instruct due to work commitments.

 My wife (M6MIJ) and my son (2EØOCC) are active chasers of SOTA in the UK.
 My wife has over 1000 points for chasing locally FM SOTA activators and is therefore a Shack Sloth.
 My son was a Cadet Flight Sergeant in the ATC and has obtained his Communications Badge.
 He was the 2008 SOTAbeam challenge champion.
-He has now started a degree course in eletronic engineering at UCLAN and is currently on a years work placement.
+He has now started a degree course in Eletronic Engineering at UCLAN and is currently going into final year.

 I have been the Radio Officer for just over 6 years at 2454 North Blackpool Squadron (Formally Warbreck Sqn) and during my time there I have taught some wonderful Cadets who have gained many new skills and academic qualifications.
 Along the way I have had a number of Cadets and adult instructors pass their foundation licenses.

 I have also put on a special event station with the help of the Central Lancashire Amateur Radio Club at the Ribble Steam Railway when we celebrated the 70th Anniversary of the Battle Britain under callsign GB2WAR and GB0ATC to commemorate the offical opening of the New Sqn building.

 I am a member of both the Centre Lancashire Amateur Radio Club (CLARC) and the Real HF Mobile Yahoo group.
 I enjoy doing special events when I'm able to but unfortunately this often clashes with Air Cadets activities.